WUSTL-Biol4220/home/labs/lab_13A.md

 In this lab, we will explore several SciPy packages that are useful for analyzing biological datasets: `scipy.constants`, `scipy.stats`, `scipy.optimize`, `scipy.integrate`, and `scipy.cluster`.

+You will need to install the SciPy library on your virtual machine, which may be done with the command `pip install scipy`.

 ### `scipy.constants`

 The `scipy.constants` provides a dictionary of nearly 400 mathematical and physical constants.
 The value for a constant may be referenced by name directly (e.g. `scipy.constants.pi`).
 Any constant -- along with its value, unit, and precision -- can also be extracted from the dictionary, `scipy.constants.physical_constants`.